WellPlated/FrontEnd/README.md

 # FrontEnd

+Welcome to Well Plated!
+Our goal is to build a social network that allows users to share recipes with each other.

-Steps to start up the project:
+These are the steps to start up the project:

 `cd api`